kavia-common/recipe-explorer-38066-38098/recipe_frontend/README.md

 ## Deprecation and Browserslist Notes
 - Webpack Dev Server deprecation warnings (`onAfterSetupMiddleware` / `onBeforeSetupMiddleware`) are upstream in CRA/webpack-dev-server and safe.
 They do not affect builds.
 CI path (`start:serve`) avoids running the dev server.
-- Browserslist database: we trigger `npx update-browserslist-db@latest` on `postinstall` to keep it fresh.
+- Browserslist database: we trigger `npx update-browserslist-db@latest` on `postinstall` to keep it fresh and quiet the "browserslist is old" warnings.

 ## Customization